katemihalikova/n-gauge-fleet/rhb.md

 🟨 | 3501 | 🟥 | Kato 10-025 · 7074036
 ⬜ | 3502 | 🟥 | Kato 10-1318 · 7074041
 ✅ | 3508 | 🟥 | Kato 10-1273 · 7074035

+_Rerelease is planned for Winter 2023 (Noch code 7074071), not yet known which number it is going to be._

 ## EW I